 7. Number of parking spaces for employees, customers, and service/delivery vehicles.

 Majority of parking occurs adjacent to the milk barn as well as adjacent to the shop.
-Adjacent to the milk barn is approximately one hundred (100) marked and unmarked parking spaces, including one (1) marked for ADA Accessibility under the western shade of the milk barn structure.
-The proposed project will not impose the need for additional parking spaces.
+Adjacent to the milk barn is approximately one hundred (100) marked and unmarked

 Visalia Office